yscialom/pinanas/README.md

 infrastructure.
 It is modular, flexible and open to extensions.
 Built with security and ease of use in mind, PiNanas will empower you to transform any hardware (old computer, Raspberry Pi, ...) into a homelab and private cloud.

-Access your files from anywhere on the world.
+Access your files from anywhere around the world.
 Never lose a photo.
 Wonder no more how to play videos on your TV.

 ### What can I do with PiNanas?